keylogme/keylogme-zero/README.md

 <!-- Config EXAMPLES -->
 ## Config

-The default config in `deploy` folder is:
+The file `deploy/default_config.json` contains the default config.
+You can use it as a template to create your own config.:

 ```json
 {